turnly/turnly/docs/troubleshooting.md

-# Maverick — Troubleshooting 🔥
+# Athena — Troubleshooting 🔥

 1. If you are a **Windows** user and are getting **Permission denied** errors to access your hosts file, you need to do the following: